On this dayDec 30, 1767

 Trafficking Ship Arrives in Savannah After Transatlantic Voyage That Killed 20 People

-On December 30, 1767, in Savannah, Georgia, slave traders aboard the Susannah removed 90 abducted people to sell them into enslavement.
+On December 30, 1767, in Savannah, Georgia, traffickers aboard the Susannah removed 90 abducted people to sell them into enslavement.
 Subjected to horrific conditions during the Middle Passage aboard the Susannah, 20 of the 110 kidnapped Africans were killed during the long and deadly Transatlantic journey.

 Sometime before their arrival in Savannah, the crew and captain landed in St. Helena, an island occupied by the British in the Atlantic Ocean, where they kidnapped additional enslaved people to be sold in the U.S. While 110 enslaved people in all were forced aboard the Susannah, at least 20 people died during the journey.